![]() |

 Queen Alexandra of Yugoslavia gave birth to a son tonight, according to a communique sent to the media by King Peter's office.
 The Queen and the infant prince are both "doing well."
 The baby weighed 8.5 lbs.

-A government commission "had already been appointed to certify the birth of a child and to proclaim it to the nation," although Yugoslavia has yet to vote to readmit the royal family, according to the New York Times
+A government commission "had already been appointed to certify the birth of a child and to proclaim it to the nation," although Yugoslavia has yet to vote to readmit the royal family, according to the New York Times.

-The new Crown Prince was born in London in Room 212 at the Claridge's Hotel.
+The new Crown Prince was born in London in Room 212 at Claridge's Hotel.
 The room was temporarily deemed to be Yugoslav territory by the British government in order for the baby to be born on Yugoslav soil.

 No comments: